marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   in the command line, this option has no effect, since no ``#line`` directives are emitted whatsoever.

-.. index:: idirafter dir

-.. index:: preprocessing, include path
+.. index:: idirafter dir, preprocessing, include path

 .. option:: -idirafter {dir}